Jelly MDHV

 You can prevent road rash by wearing protective gear, such as leather boots, pants, and a jacket.
 Many people skip these protective garments in hot weather, but that increases their risk of permanent scarring during a collision.

 Bare skin on the pavement when you fall off a bike is painful.
-Consider how bad it would be falling off a motorcycle going over 50mph.
+Consider how bad it would be to fall off a motorcycle going over 50mph.

 Broken bones are another common motorcycle accident injury.
 Bones are stronger than skin, but the force of vehicle accidents can cause victims to suffer broken arms, legs, fingers, or toes.

-If motorcycle accident victims suffered compound fractures that threaten the integrity of their bones, they might need surgery to treat their injuries.
+If motorcycle accident victims suffer compound fractures that threaten the integrity of their bones, they might need surgery to treat their injuries.

 Internal damage is another motorcycle accident injury that you can seek compensation for.
 In some motorcycle accidents, organs or other parts of the body may be injured and show no external symptoms.
 Even though injuries like this cannot be seen, they can still impact your long-term health.